hisefath/PythonDjangoWebApp/README.md

 	user.post_set.all()
 	user.post_set.create(title = 'textbook 3', details = 'textbook for sale', price=120) //automatically saves
 	```
-	710. go to app->views.py and replace dummy data with our post model
+	h. go to app->views.py and replace dummy data with our post model
 		- from .models import Post
 		- context -> posts -> Post.objects.all()
 		- to see the Post datatable in your /admin page, register it to your admin.py file in your app directory